MEET OUR STAFF

 email@example.com | ext.
 202

-Jane is originally from Knoxville, TN but has lived in Cambridge for nine years.
+Jane is originally from Knoxville, TN but has lived in Cambridge for ten years.
 She currently teaches violin and guitar lessons at LB Music School in Medford.
-This year will be her seventh year playing in the New England Philharmonic, and her sixth year performing as a singer/songwriter.
+She current plays with the New England Philharmonic, and performs locally as a singer/songwriter.
 She has played shows all over Cambridge and Boston, as well as the Gulu-Gulu Cafe in Salem, and the Lucky Dog in Worcester.
 Before coming to Hancock, Jane was the Front Desk Receptionist at Longy School of Music and a barista for two Cambridge Cafes: Crema Cafe and Cafe Luna.
 In her free time, she explores local cafes and restaurants and plays with her adorable cat Zooey.

 Jane holds a B.A. in Music from Wellesley College.
 Previously, she has worked for radio show From the Top, arts presenter World Music, and chamber music group Musicians of the Old Post Road.